 How did it taste?

 The beef seasoning was great.
 Really smoky and rich.
 The tomato salsa was also really good, it didn’t have that metallic preservative taste you often get with those jarred and packet salsas.
 I’ll be honest though, a taco without the extras is a sad little taco and we ended up jazzing ours up with sour cream, cheese, coriander, guacamole and of course – jalapeños.

-Although by the time we’d finished, they were truly magnificent, I would have felt a bit depressed eating a dry taco of just meat & tomato salsa as per the box instructions.
-At £3 (and right now, buy one get one free) this worked out cheaper than buying the taco shells, seasoning and salsa individually.
+Although by the time we’d finished, they were truly magnificent, I would have felt a bit depressed eating a dry taco with just meat & tomato salsa as per the box instructions.
+At £3 this worked out cheaper than buying the taco shells, seasoning and salsa individually.
 As is often the case with these things, it was advertised for 4 people but we scoffed it comfortably between two.